lukaskalvenas/CherryServers-Ansible-OpenFaaS-example/README.md

 ```
 # Running the deployment playbook

-Before running the playbook, make sure you have the necessary files in the Ansible's working directory
+Before running the playbook, make sure you have the necessary files in Ansible's working directory
 ```
 Downloads/CherryServers-Ansible-OpenFaaS-example-master$ tree .
 .